 Open Cleveland is a part of the Cleveland Civic Tech and Open Data Collaborative and includes:

 Interested in partnering with Open Cleveland?
-Contact Will or Anastasia for more information.
+Contact Will for more information.

 What is Civic Hacking?
 Here's an introduction by Code for America